k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

-> **Note**: Tables' data source are kept in case they were add to the schema by using the Data Explorer View
+> **Note**: Tables' data sources are kept in case they were added to the schema using the Data Explorer View.

-## Highlighting tables Operation
+## Highlighting Tables Operation

 ### Activate Highlighting

-Once highlighting is activated, the focus in the schema is applied to the required tables, while all other tables become blurred.
+Once *highlighting* is activated, the focus in the schema is applied to the required tables, while all other tables become blurred.

 Additionally, the highlighting bulb icon in the schema' top bar turns orange, indicating that the highlight feature is currently turned-on.